aistairc/spatiotemporal-nav/README.md

 ## **LICENSE:**
 This package uses code derived from davecom/ClasicComputerScienceProblemsInPython(Copyright 2018 David Kopec).
 The two contributions are as follows
-- Enabled input from images.
+- Enabled input from images
-- Implementation of spatiotemporal search.
+- Implementation of spatiotemporal search
-- Addition of robot simulation.
+- Addition of robot simulation
 (c) 2023 Yuta Sato